tiaradwiputri/fire-capstone/README.md

   fire.Fire(extract_contacts)
 ```

-If you have understood how the function works, you should be able to perform the following command in a CLI: `python debug.py --contact_file=templates/contacts.txt`
+This chunk of code is simply exporting `extract_contacts` function accessible in our CLI.
+Then, you should be able to perform the following command in a CLI: `python debug.py --contact_file=templates/contacts.txt`

 If you have set the function properly, it should extracted 2 elements list, one containing all names and one containing all emails.
 Try to edit the `contacts.txt` stored within templates folder, and change the list into mentor@algorit.ma and your own email.
 See if it produce a similar output with the following example: